HomeDing/homeding.github.io/stories/story-weatherdisplay.md

 1. Install latest version of Arduino IDE (currently version 1.8.2).

-2. Use Board Manager to install the install the esp8266 support.
+2. Use Board Manager to install the esp8266 support.

    A detailed instruction can be found here: <https://arduino-esp8266.readthedocs.io/en/latest/installing.html#boards-manager>